-But some will say, you are leading us to amalga-mation.
-I reply, that consequence is disallowed; and yet its objection to our argument, may be generally viewed as nothing better than a grand pertinence.
-Acknowledge and advocate the proper rights of the colored man; who is now ordinarily a black man, among us whites, no more; choose your own company, and allow him the same privilege; and for one I believe that AMALGA-MATION WOULD BE COMPARATIVELY PREVENTED.
-At present, it is a process of accelerating forces.- In some districts where there are many colored people, there are no blacks; the progress of mulattoizing is rapidly conforming them to the standard aspect of freemen; while the ratio of their increase, is fearfully and palpably greater, and this increasingly, than that of the whites.
-This is a prodigiously interesting point of the general subject; but we proceed not now to its discussion.
+But some will say, you are leading us to amalga-nation.
+I reply, that consequence is disallowed; and yet its objection to our argument, may be gen-erally viewed as nothing better than a grand imper rights of the colored man; who is now ordinarily a black man, among us whites, no more; choose your own company, and allow him the same privilege; and for one I believe that AMALGAMATION WOULD BE COMPARATIVELY PREVENTED.
+At present, it is a process of accelerating forces.- In some districts where there are many colored people, there are no blacks; the progress of mulat-toizing is rapidly conforming them to the standard aspect of freemen; while the ratio of their in-crease, is fearfully and palpably greater, and this increasingly, than that of the whites.
+This is a prodigiously interesting point of the general sub-ject; but we proceed not now to its discussion.

-DISTRESSING CASUALTY!
+DISTRESSING CASUALTY

 Perhaps we owe an apology for not noticing at an earlier date, an accident of a serious nature, that occurred the forepart of the week, and one which proved the death of an unfortunate individual, who was emigrating westward, and recently from Ireland.
-We have not been able to learn his name, he had a family of three children, two daughters and a son. going on to Ohio in a canal the feet into the fire, he lectured them at boat-and while passing, or attempting to pass under Fitzhugh bridge, was so badly injured as to the knees!
-George roaring out and praycause his death in thirty hours, he was literally crusled to death.
-He, as is too often the case, attempted to pass the bridge by laying down upon the teck of the boat, the bridge proving too low, he came in contact with one of the string pieces, which dislocated one of his shoulders, broke a collir bone, and is supposed was badly injured in-

-Fitzhugh-st. bridge, as also many others in this neighborhood, are quite too low.
+We have not been able to learn his name, he had a family of three children, two boat-and while passing, or attempting to pass uncause his death in thirty hours, he was literally crushed to death.
+He, as is too often the case, attempted to pass the bridge by laying down upon the teck of the boat, the bridge proving too low, he came in contact with one of the string pieces, which dislocated one of his shoulders, broke a collir bone, and is supposed was badly injured inlitzhugh-st. bridge, as also many others in this neighborhood, are quite too low.
 It is not unfrequently the case that boats, in order to pass under the bridge, have to put on an additional quantity of loading for the purpose; and we have seen from 50 to 100 persons gathered for the occasion, and placed on deck of the boat, for the purpose of sinking her deep into the water, that she may pass under.
-Now, whether this state of things exists through carelessness or otherwise, or whether boats are built to high, it is certainly not out of place, so often as an accident of this nature occurs, to re-mind those whose business it is to see to our canal
+Now, whether this state of things exists through carelessness or otherwise, or whether boats are built to high, it is certainly not out of place, so often as an accident of this nature occurs, to remind those whose business it is to see to our canal affairs on this section.-Dem.